victoriajanuszek/Data3406-Assignment/README.md

 **Driving Problem:**

 **Work for the checkpoint:**
-The general work for this checkpoint is mostly individual, with the personal coding for three different individuals in the study.
+The group agreed that the general work for this checkpoint is mostly individual, with the personal coding for three different individuals in the study.
 For my jupyter notebook I looked at the participants who had the Ids: 1503960366, 1624580081 and 1844505072.
 I analysed the average step counts for all three individuals, while also looking at the mean, median, max and min step counts for all three unique Ids.
 This would provide a general background of the data and provide an understanding of the data for Assignment 2.

 Additionally, before data exploratory analysis occurs, background research of the (Tang et al., 2018) paper was conducted, where it was assumed that any days or step counts that fell under a certian threshold (i.e less than 0) would be removed, to make the data adhere to the set criteria of assignment 2.

+However, the group will discuss and agree the driving problem, and what data sets can be used to answer the driving problem.
+Additionally, the group will aim to set a timeline, a group GitHub and wiki link for "assignment 2"

 **a link to notebook(s) you committed to Github with your code for data exploration.**
 Make sure the link is to the commit made before the deadline.
 (You can link to a Github file at a specific commit by: (1) click on the file, (2) click on the "History" button/ link, (3) copy the URL of the title for the commit you want.)